npm/npm/doc/faq.md

 You can also set it to `win` or `silent` for even more quietness.

+## How do I list installed packages?

+`npm ls installed`

+If you just want to see the names, and not all the registry data, you can do: `npm ls installed --no-registry` to turn off the registry.

 ## How do I search for packages?

 `npm ls`